mrandrewmills/USAJobs/README.md

 ## Contents

 [Frequently Asked Questions](#frequently-asked-questions)

 [Tutorial](#tutorial)

 ## Frequently Asked Questions

 Q. WHAT IS THIS EXACTLY?

 USAJobs announced they would replace their existing Search API in October 2015.
-Although the new API is not much more complicated, I felt there were enough differences that making a PHP utility/helper class might be helpful to others.
+Although the new API is not much more complicated, there were enough differences that making a PHP utility/helper seemed potentially helpful to others.

 ## Tutorial